nkatzz/ORL/README.md

 ## Online Relational Leaning

-Refactored, latest version of OLED plus more tools for for online logical & relational learning.
+Refactored, latest version of OLED & WOLED plus more tools for for online logical & relational learning.

 ## Installation